 top of page

-Sand Tray is a tactile, immersive, and symbolically rich form of therapy in which we choose from an array of figurines and objects to express and understand our inner world and psyche, like a dream in 3D that we can see from above for distance, or enter into more deeply.
-It can feel like "playing with toys in a sandbox;" meanwhile, deep access to the right brain and non-verbal states is happening that can significantly release traumas, shift us out of left-brain dominant conditioning, and integrate our experiences, whether past and present.
+Sand Tray is a tactile, immersive, and symbolically rich process using an array of figurines and objects to express the inner world and psyche, like a dream in 3D that we can see from above or at a distance, or enter into more deeply.
+It can feel like "playing with toys in a sandbox;" meanwhile, this externalizing activity helps us to shift out of left-brain dominant conditioning and deeper into right brain and non-verbal states.
+Moving these figures around helps us experiment with reorganizing ourselves internally.

 bottom of page